caojiguo/FDA.review2025/Scalar-on-Function Regression/Readme.md

 ### Files

 -   `SoFNN.R`: A function \`fit.sofnn\` is implemented to fit the scalar-on-function neural network.
 -   `sof-fnn.Rmd`: Rmarkdown demonstrating an application of the SoF NN on the tecator dataset.
+Check `sof-fnn.pdf` for the compiled output.

 ### Tecator Data